http-tests/cache-tests/README.md

 * They only work reliably on Chrome for the time being; see [this bug](https://github.com/whatwg/fetch/issues/722).

+## Interpreting the Results

+HTTP caching by its nature is an optimisation; implementations aren't required to cache everything.
+However, when they do cache, their behaviour is constrained by [the specification](https://httpwg.org/specs/rfc7234.html).

+To reflect this, the test descriptions use SHOULD and MUST to indicate whether the behaviour is required or not; SHOULD tests are testing whether caching is happening (they're SHOULD because the point of a cache is caching!), whereas the MUST-level tests indicate a spec violation.

 ## Test Format

 Each test run gets its own URL, randomized content, and operates independently.